Hebrews 11:1–7 . . .

 As defined above, faith is a forward-looking trust that God will make good on his promises, even when their fulfillment is "unseen" to us.
 Abel faithfully obeyed God's commands and was accepted by God.
 As the writer of "Hebrews" documents, it's this trusting faith, not ritualistic actions, that brings God's commendation.
 Note: Abel's blood sacrifice didn't cleanse him from sin (Hebrews 10:3–4); it was his faith in God that saved him.

 Enoch's example (vv.
 5–6) While Abel suffered the worst possible end to his earthly experience, being violently murdered, Enoch, something of a mystery man, never had to die at all.
-The fact that God took him directly to heaven, without first experiencing death, shows that Enoch had extraordinary faith in God, which enabled him to receive the Lord's blessings.
+The fact that God took him directly to heaven, without first experiencing death, shows that Enoch must have had extraordinary faith in God, which enabled him to receive the Lord's blessings.
 It's important to realize that Enoch, who prophesied in the seventh generation from Adam, was a good man who lived at a time that preceded the requisite "flood."
 Also note that, although Abel died because of his faith, Enoch's faith spared him from death; he "walked faithfully with God 300 years" (Gen. 4:17–18; 5:18–24).
-Although "God had taken him away" (to heaven) because of his faith, we're not informed of any particular action of Enoch’s that might have caused God to be pleased such that he pronounced and applauded his righteousness.
+Although "God had taken him away" (to heaven) because of his faith, we're not informed of any particular action of Enoch’s that might have caused God to be pleased, such that he pronounced and applauded his righteousness.

 It's worth noting and remembering that faith in God and faith in his Word can't be separated.
 So, when Apostle Paul tells us that "Consequently, faith comes from hearing the message, and the message is heard through the word about Christ" (Romans 10:17), we must recognize the importance of our need to "hear with faith."
 Add to this what he wrote to the church of Galatia, whose members, similar to the readers of "Hebrews," came from a Jewish background, often plagued with the temptation to convert to Judaism.
 He asked them directly: "I would like to learn just one thing from you: Did you receive the Spirit by the works of the Law, or by believing what you heard?
 Are you so foolish?
 After beginning by means of the Spirit, are you now trying to finish by means of the flesh?"
 (Galatians 3:2–3).
 Without faith it's impossible to please God.
 Those who follow God must read and believe his Word, realizing that he genuinely rewards those who seek him faithfully.